 - When eligible, burial in a gravesite in a national or private cemetery (dependent on available space).
 Cremated remains are buried or placed into urns in cemeteries in the same manner and with the same honors as casketed remains.

 Additional services that may be available include:

-- Burial flags, provided for free, drape the casket or urn of a service member who served honorably in the military.
+- Burial flags.
+Provided at no cost, these drape the casket or may be displayed folded by the urn of a service member who served honorably in the military.

-- Lapel Buttons are a symbol of our appreciation of service members’ tremendous sacrifice to country and service, and of the families of these brave men and women.
-The Gold Star Lapel Button is provided to the next of kin of service members who lost their lives while engaged in an action against an enemy of the United States, while engaged in military operations involving conflict with an opposing foreign force.
-The Next of Kin Lapel Button is provided to the families of service members who lost their lives while on active duty or while serving in a drill status as a member of the National Guard or reserves.
+- The Next of Kin Lapel Button is provided to the families of service members who lost their lives while on active duty or while serving in a drill status as a member of the National Guard or reserves.

-- Presidential Memorial Certificate — Provided by the Department of Veterans Affairs, the Presidential Memorial Certificate is a gold-embossed paper certificate available to next of kin and loved ones of deceased service members It is signed by the current president of the United States to honor the memory of honorably discharged veterans.
+- Presidential Memorial Certificate.
+The Presidential Memorial Certificate is a gold-embossed paper certificate provided by the VA to the next of kin and loved ones of deceased service members.
+It is signed by the current president of the United States to honor the memory of honorably discharged veterans.

-- Government-furnished gravesite — The Department of Veterans Affairs’ burial services for eligible veterans include a gravesite at any Department of Veterans Affairs national cemetery, based on space.
+- Government-furnished gravesite.
+The VA’s burial services for eligible veterans include a gravesite at any VA national cemetery, based on available space.

-- Government-furnished headstones and markers — The Department of Veterans Affairs will furnish a free government headstone or marker for the grave of any deceased eligible veteran in any cemetery around the world.
+- Government-furnished headstones and markers.
+The VA will furnish a free government headstone or marker for the grave of any deceased eligible veteran in any cemetery around the world.
 Headstones and markers are also available for eligible spouses and dependents of veterans in a national, military installation or state veteran cemetery.